rambo/Mindbandlogger/README.md

 Actually any Neurosky Thinkgear -protocol compatible device will do.

-Uses Teensy 2.0 in USB-serial mode, BlueSmirf Silver in master mode, OpenLog and DS1307 RTC.
+Uses Teensy 3 in USB-serial mode (with RTC XTAL soldered in), BlueSmirf Silver in master mode

 # Installing

-Clone this repo to your arduino sketch folder, then clone the following repos to libraries folder:
+Clone this repo to your arduino sketch folder

-  * <git://github.com/rambo/I2C.git>
-  * <git://github.com/rambo/i2c_device.git>
-  * <git://github.com/rambo/ds1307.git>

 Clone <git://github.com/rambo/Arduino-Brain-Library.git> to you arduino sketches library and symlink the "Brain" subdirectory to your arduino libraries.